Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via moduli of local shtukas

-The set of elliptic elements of $G_b(K)$ is invariant under action of $\varsigma$, so it makes sense to talk about an object of $\tilde K_0(G_b, \ovl{\bb Q_\ell})$ whose character vanishes on the locus of elliptic elements of $G_b(K)$, and these objects are exactly those coming from properly contained Levi subgroup of $G_b$ \cite[Theorem C.1.1]{HKW22}.
+The set of elliptic elements of $G_b(K)$ is invariant under the action of $\varsigma$, so it makes sense to talk about an object of $\tilde{\bx K}_0(G_b, \ovl{\bb Q_\ell})$ whose character vanishes on the locus of elliptic elements of $G_b(K)$, and these objects are exactly those coming from a proper Levi subgroup of $G_b$ \cite[Theorem C.1.1]{HKW22}.

 Similarly, for $\tilde\pi\in\tilde\Pi(G_b)$, we can define the Harish-Chandra character

 where $\pi\in\Pi(G_b)$ is an arbitrary representative of $\tilde\pi$.